"Kingfisher" Book Discussion and Pear Cupcakes with Salted Caramel Frosting

 - When all ingredients are fully incorporated, remove the mixing bowl and, using a rubber spatula, gently fold the diced, poached pears into the batter until evenly distributed.

 - Scoop batter into paper-lined cupcake pans, filling each cup about two-thirds full.
 Bake for 18-22 minutes, or until an inserted toothpick comes out clear of raw batter.
 A few crumbs are fine.
 Allow cupcakes to cool for 10-15 minutes before frosting.

 - To make the frosting, cream together two sticks of softened, salted butter in a stand mixer on medium-low.
 Add the cooled, salted caramel sauce slowly, along with an extra tsp of salt.
 (I used the salted caramel sauce recipe from Sally's Baking Addiction.
 It's the best I've ever had!)
 Drop the mixer to low and add the powdered sugar in thirds.
 Before adding the last one-third portion of frosting, add the tbsp of milk.
 Pipe onto cooled cupcakes, or fresh fruit, or you can just lick the bowl.

-Patricia McKillip has a new novel being published in June of 2016, Dreams of Distant Shores.
-She has written scores of unique fantasy worlds for adults and children alike, including those most like this novel: The Bards of Bone Plain, In the Forests of Serre, Od Magic, Alphabet of Thorn, The Bell at Sealey Head, and The Changeling Sea as well as a delightful book of short stories: Wonders of the Invisible World.
+Patricia McKillip has written scores of unique fantasy worlds for adults and children alike, including those most like this novel: Dreams of Distant Shores, The Bards of Bone Plain, In the Forests of Serre, Od Magic, Alphabet of Thorn, The Bell at Sealey Head, and The Changeling Sea as well as a delightful book of short stories: Wonders of the Invisible World.

 Miss Peregrine’s Home for Peculiar Children by Ransom Riggs also follows a teen boy into the past, one filled with magic, monsters, and unbelievable histories that unknowingly happen all around us.